BinarCode/laravel-restify/docs-v2/content/en/quickstart.md

 ## Generate policy

-Since the authorization is using the Laravel Policies, a good way of generating a complete policy for an entity is by using the restify command:
+Since the authorization is based on using the Laravel Policies, a good way of generating a complete policy for an entity is by using the restify command:

 ```shell script